sindresorhus/got/readme.md

 Type: `string | URL`

 When specified, `prefixUrl` will be prepended to `url`.
 The prefix can be any valid URL, either relative or absolute.
-A trailing slash `/` is optional, one will be added automatically, if needed, when joining `prefixUrl` and `url`.
-The `url` argument cannot start with a `/` when using this option.
+A trailing slash `/` is optional - one will be added automatically.

-Useful when used with `got.extend()` to create niche-specific Got-instances.

 **Note:** `prefixUrl` will be ignored if the `url` argument is a URL instance.

+**Note:** Leading slashes in `input` are disallowed when using this option to enforce consistency and avoid confusion.
+For example, when the prefix URL is `https://example.com/foo` and the input is `/bar`, there's ambiguity whether the resulting URL would become `https://example.com/foo/bar` or `https://example.com/bar`.
+The latter is used by browsers.

+**Tip:** Useful when used with [`got.extend()`](#custom-endpoints) to create niche-specific Got-instances.

-**Tip:** If the input URL still contains the initial `prefixUrl`, you can change it as many times as you want.
-Otherwise it will throw an error.
+**Tip:** You can change `prefixUrl` using hooks as long as the URL still includes the `prefixUrl`.
+If the URL doesn't include it anymore, it will throw.

 ```js
 const got = require('got');